vandycknick/teleport/rfd/0098-registered-openssh-nodes.md

 version: v2
 ```

-`tctl create` will auto-generate `metadata.name` if it is not already set so users don't have to generate GUIDs themselves.
-Also, if `sub_kind` is set to `openssh`, `spec.public_addr` will not be allowed for registered OpenSSH nodes as it is not needed.
+`tctl` will auto-generate `metadata.name` if it is not already set so users don't have to generate GUIDs themselves if `sub_kind` is `agentless`.
+Also, if `sub_kind` is set to `agentless`, `spec.public_addr` will not be allowed for registered OpenSSH nodes as it is not needed.

+### Agentless CA

+For security related reasons that will be discussed below, a new CA will be added called Agentless CA. The Agentless CA will be responsible for generating and signing user certificates that will be used to authenticate with registered OpenSSH nodes.
+The public key of the Agentless CA will be copied to all registered OpenSSH nodes and configured as `TrustedUserCAKeys` in `sshd_config`.

+### RBAC

+When OpenSSH nodes are registered currently, RBAC checks for those nodes are not preformed.
+RBAC logic will have to be updated so RBAC checks for registered OpenSSH nodes are preformed.
+There are multiple ways to implement this, each with their own advantages and disadvantages.

+#### Option 1

+Each registered OpenSSH node will have a unique Agentless CA. The CA public key will include information about the node that it was created for, including the unique node name and the node's labels.
+When `(lib/srv.AuthHandlers).UserKeyAuth` is called to authenticate a node's user certificate, it will check if node information is present in the CA public key.
+If node information is present, an RBAC check will be preformed using the label information in the CA public key.

+Pros:

+- No need to lookup node resources to preform RBAC checks

+Cons:

+- Requires connecting to node to preform RBAC check
+- Updating node labels requires generating and distributing a new host key
+- CA rotation is more complex as every registered OpenSSH node requires a unique CA

+#### Option 2

+When a user sends a request to a Proxy to connect to a node, the Proxy will attempt to find a node resource by either its hostname or address, whichever the user specified.
+If the resource exists and has the `agentless` `sub_kind`, an RBAC check will be preformed.
+If the resource does not exist or isn't an `agentless` node, the connection flow will continue as normal.

+Pros:

+- No need to connect to node to preform RBAC check
+- Updating node labels can simply be done in DB
+- CA rotation is simple as every registered OpenSSH node will have the same CA

+Cons:

+- Node resources must be looked up before every node connection

+#### My choice: Option 2

+Option 2 makes CA rotation and updating node labels much easier, and has the only downside of having to search for node resources before connecting to one.

 ### Security